An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 51,1 x 51,1

-Whether open or closed, the large squares appearing in all the works produced during the first half of the 1920s are always counterbalanced by planes with a marked horizontal or vertical predominance as seen in Fig. 8 (plane red), in Fig. 9 (blue plane) or in Fig. 10 (yellow plane) but also by planes in which the imbalance between the opposing directions is reduced, i.e. attains proportions verging on the square as seen in Fig. 9 (yellow and red planes) as well as in Fig. 10 (lower section of the red plane).
+Whether open or closed, the large squares appearing in all the works produced during the first half of the 1920s are always counterbalanced by planes with a marked horizontal or vertical predominance as seen in Fig. 8 (red plane), in Fig. 9 (blue plane) or in Fig. 10 (yellow plane) but also by planes in which the imbalance between the opposing directions is reduced as seen in Fig. 9 or attains proportions verging on the square as seen in Fig. 10 (lower section of the red plane).

 In the book which appeared on this occasion, and in which almost all the representatives of abstract art from all over the world had their place, the courageous organizer wrote: “Holland has produced three great painters who, while being a logical expression of their country, rose above it by the first was Rembrandt. the second was van Gogh, the third is Mondrian.